 Such resolutions mostly show a common position from the European Union and have only a political value, although they may guide E.U.’s future actions and decisions.

 A third of journalists killed in 2022 so far in the world are in Mexico

 On top of drug cartel threats, the Parliament is concerned by the “systematic and tough critiques” from Mexican public officials against journalists and their works, including the president Andrés Manuel López Obrador.
 AMLO would often “denigrate and intimidate independent journalists” during his daily press briefings.

-Almost half of verbal attacks on journalists and human rights defenders come from public officials according to Mexico’s undersecretary for human rights, Alejandro Encinas.
-AMLO already said journalists “lie like they breathe”.
+Almost half of the verbal attacks on journalists and human rights defenders come from public officials according to Mexico’s undersecretary for human rights, Alejandro Encinas.
+AMLO already said journalists “lie as they breathe”.